thefutureseer/BlissfulBond/replit.md

 ## Overview

-Spirit Love Play is a romantic relationship journaling and task management application designed specifically for Daniel and Pacharee.
+Spirit Love Play is a romantic relationship journaling and task management application.
 The app features a celestial, mystical theme with rose-gold aesthetics and provides tools for capturing meaningful moments, managing relationship goals, and tracking emotional sentiment through AI-powered analysis.

 The application is built as a full-stack web application with offline-first capabilities, allowing users to maintain their relationship journal and tasks even without an internet connection.
 It emphasizes a romantic, elegant user experience with custom animations, gradient backgrounds, and thoughtful visual details.

+**Recent Updates (Nov 12, 2025)**:
+- Implemented dynamic user registration with email-based authentication
+- Users can sign up with name, email, and password
+- Login page dynamically displays all registered users as cards (newest on top)
+- Password reset flow uses email addresses instead of hardcoded usernames
+- Removed automatic seeding - fully dynamic user management
+- Integrated Resend for transactional email delivery

 ## User Preferences